Spark Your Sense of Wonder Year-Round in North Carolina’s High Country

 While a little warmth is nice, don’t let cold weather keep you from answering the call of the wild.
 The High Country offers some of the highest ski and snowboard peaks on the East Coast.
 You can also go snow tubing at the largest snow tubing park in the eastern United States.

 A winter getaway to the High Country is not complete without cutting down your own Christmas tree.
-The Choose & Cut events offer guests a memorable experience from Thanksgiving weekend through Christmas Eve.
+The Choose and Cut events offer guests a memorable experience from Thanksgiving weekend through Christmas Eve.
 Local tree farms carry White Pines and Fraser Firs (known as the “Cadillac of Christmas Trees”) that come straight from the mountains of the High Country.
-If you want the traditional experience without having to do all the work, many farms offer hot chocolate, live music and hayrides while a farmer cuts the tree for you.

 Whether you want to take a day trip, weekend getaway or well-deserved long vacation, the High Country has something exciting to offer all year long.
 Lose yourself in the charm of the mountain towns and return with stories to tell for a lifetime.